(lidocaine and prilocaine) Periodontal Gel 2.5%/2.5%

 Oraqix should not be used with standard dental syringes.
-Only use this product with the Oraqix blunt-tipped applicator, which is available from DENTSPLY Pharmaceutical.
+Only use this product with the Oraqix blunt-tipped applicator and the dispenser which is available from DENTSPLY Pharmaceutical.

 Allergic and anaphylactic reactions associated with lidocaine or prilocaine in Oraqix can occur.
 These reactions may be characterized by urticaria, angioedema, bronchospasm, and shock.
 If these reactions occur they should be managed by conventional means.

 Avoid Contact With Eyes

 Oraqix coming in contact with the eye should be avoided because animal studies have demonstrated severe eye irritation.
 A loss of protective reflexes may allow corneal irritation and potential abrasion.
 If eye contact occurs, immediately rinse the eye with water or saline and protect it until normal sensation returns.
 In addition, the patient should be evaluated by an ophthalmologist, as indicated.